-People’s Bank of China raises reserve requirement for banks
+China curbs foreign exchange funds to slow yuan’s rise

-Some analysts said Monday’s move by the PBOC was likely to have only a marginal impact, and yuan appreciation would continue.
+Some analysts said Monday’s move by the People’s Bank of China (PBOC) was likely to have only a marginal impact, and yuan appreciation would continue.
 Photo: Bloomberg

-China’s central bank moves to slow yuan’s rise as concerns rise over hot money flows and asset bubbles
+China moves to slow yuan’s rise as concerns rise over hot money flows, asset bubbles

 - People’s Bank of China raises the reserve requirement for banks’ foreign exchange deposits to 7 per cent from 5 per cent